|MPG (combined)||43.6 **|

-The Trafic is offered in two body lengths and two roof heights and now features a range of up to ten different paint finishes, which makes a change from a choice of silver or white.
-As well as solid finishes like Glacier White, Laser Red, Mole Grey and Bamboo Green, there's a metallic palette that comprises Copper, Oyster Grey, Mercury, Stone, Panorama Blue and Jet Black.
+The Trafic is offered in two body lengths and two roof heights.
 Prices start at just under £23,000 ex VAT.
 The range spans 53 versions - a sizeable reduction on the previous line-up which is designed to make it easier for customers to identify the variant that best suits their requirements, while still offering plenty of choice.
 Depending on the version, there are a choice of three trim levels - 'Business', 'Business+' and 'Sport'.
 In addition to the Panel Van version, and as with the previous model, the Trafic is available in Passenger and SpaceClass body styles.
 Both variants benefit from the improved styling and drivetrain upgrades of the Panel Van, with the family-focused Passenger also receiving new upholstery, rear air conditioning booster and sliding windows.
 New options include a Renault three-button key with single door opening (SDO) option for improved vehicle security, driver safety and convenience.
 The entry-level audio/infotainment system features a DIN radio complete with Bluetooth hands-free and a fascia-mounted USB port and AUX-in socket.
 Another USB port is provided if you choose the optional mobile phone cradle.
 The premium audio set-up available combines with the Renault R-Link Evolution multimedia system, incorporating a slot for an SD card to enable mapping management, the reading of audio tracks and display of photos on the seven-inch display.
 R & GO is an app for both Android and Apple that allows smart 'phones and tablets to talk to the vehicle, performing 3D navigation, hands-free telephone, multimedia control and display the vehicle's trip computer.
 Renault has clearly though long and hard about how commercial vehicles are used these days.

 Practicalities and Costs

 The Trafic panel van is offered in two lengths.
 The standard L1 configuration measures 4,998mm from stem to stern, with the L2 breaking the tape at 5,398mm.
 There are also two roof heights to choose from.
-Compared to its predecessor, you get an extra 100mm interior load length and cargo capacity ranges between 5.2 and 8.6 cubic metres.
+Cargo capacity ranges between 5.2 and 8.6 cubic metres.
 Renault has also been smart about accommodating even longer loads too, with a flap that extends through the bulkhead and below the front seats to allow up to 2.95m long items.
 Need even more length?
 Then simply open a secondary flap that extends into the front footwell, allowing up to 3.2m long items to be taken on board.
 Of course, you could always just opt for the longer L2 model with its cavernous 4.15m load length.
 The cabin has been designed with everyday practicality in mind with a market-best total stowage capacity of 90-litres.
 There are 14 bins, trays and cubbies of different forms and sizes.
 They range from 0.2 to 54-litres and are specially designed to house the everyday items employed by business users, including water bottles, cans, cups, cell phones, tablets, notebooks, pens, hard hats, boxes, and so on.
 There's even a cradle mount for a tablet located above the radio.
 This suits tablets with screen sizes of between 4.8 and 10.6 inches, so a 9.7 inch iPad or a 10.1 inch Samsung Galaxy Tab 2 will easily fit, as well as smaller units like the Google Nexus 7 and the Kindle Fire.
 Efficiency is improved in this revised model, with the 145hp version delivering a reduction in fuel consumption of up to 0.6 L/100 km (NEDC back-translated values).

 The van market is changing - and this Renault Trafic has needed to change with it: it has.
 We especially like the careful touches: the load-through facility in the full-steel bulkhead that lets you poke long items into the cab.
 The 'Eco Mode' driving option that makes it easy to lower your running costs.
 The Mobile Office package with its folding front seat.
 The way you can mount your smartphone or tablet on the dashboard to work with Renault's clever R&GO app.
 And the wide-angle passenger sunvisor mirror that helps when reversing.
 Though we've seen some of these things before in other LCV products, they've been delivered here with a greater level of thought and thoroughness that operators will like.